MicrosoftDocs/cpp-docs/docs/standard-library/basic-streambuf-class.md

 ### Return Value

-If the function cannot succeed, it returns **traits_type::eof** or throws an exception.
+If the function can't succeed, it returns **traits_type::eof** or throws an exception.
 Otherwise, it returns some other value.
 The default behavior is to return **traits_type::eof**.

 ### Remarks